microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/Microsoft.Graph.Beta.Identity.DirectoryManagement.md

 Invoke action changeDeploymentStatus

 ### [Reset-MgBetaTenantRelationshipManagedTenantOnboardingStatus](Reset-MgBetaTenantRelationshipManagedTenantOnboardingStatus.md)
-Carries out the appropriate procedures to reset the onboarding status for the managed tenant that was removed from the multi-tenant management platform using the offboardTenant action.
+Carries out the appropriate procedures to reset the onboarding status for the managed tenant that was removed from the multitenant management platform using the offboardTenant action.
-By invoking this action the platform will attempt to onboard the managed tenant for management.
+By invoking this action the platform attempts to onboard the managed tenant for management.
+This API is available in the following national cloud deployments.

 ### [Restore-MgBetaDirectoryDeletedItem](Restore-MgBetaDirectoryDeletedItem.md)
 Restore a recently deleted application, group, servicePrincipal, administrative unit, or user object from deleted items.
 If an item was accidentally deleted, you can fully restore the item.
-This is not applicable to security groups, which are deleted permanently.
+This isn't applicable to security groups, which are deleted permanently.
-A recently deleted item will remain available for up to 30 days.
+A recently deleted item remains available for up to 30 days.
 After 30 days, the item is permanently deleted.
+This API is available in the following national cloud deployments.

 ### [Set-MgBetaOrganizationBrandingBackgroundImage](Set-MgBetaOrganizationBrandingBackgroundImage.md)
 Image that appears as the background of the sign-in page.